DawnScience/scisoft-core/uk.ac.diamond.scisoft.python/doc/Diamond_SciSoft_Python_Guide/source/plotting.rst

     # push bean back
     dpl.setbean(gb)

+Note, ROIs must be assigned names before they are appended to a ROI list.

 The ROIs obtained from the client can be used with image datasets to calculate profile datasets in the console::